elastic/golang-crossbuild/README.md

 * darwin/arm64

 The Docker images are based on Debian and the cross compilers are installed using the crossbuild-essential package.
-Each architecture have its own folder with the files needed to build the Docker image for that architecture.
+Each architecture has its own folder with the files needed to build the Docker image for that architecture.
-Each architecture has its own Dockerfile to builld a Docker image for that architecture.
+Each architecture has its own Dockerfile to build a Docker image for that architecture.
-Each architecture Dockerfile install the crossbuild-essential package for that architecture and the libraries needed to build our binaries.
+Each architecture Dockerfile installs the crossbuild-essential package for that architecture and the libraries needed to build our binaries.
 These Dockerfiles are generated files from `Dockerfile.tmpl` template file that is in the architectures folder.
 This template is processed using a Makefile that is in the architectures folder.
 Each architecture folder has a `roofs` folder that contains the files that will be copied to the Docker image in the root folder.